nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ![Logo](jambit_logo.png)
 ---
 ## What is this about?
 - definition of patterns and pattern language
+- well known examples
 - scrum as pattern language
 - design, especially software architecture, patterns
 - discussion if software development can be given direction with company specific pattern laguage?